-Risk Potential Risk Mitigation No plan coverage after the expiry of the current LDP in December 2021 There will be a period of time when there will be no LDP in place.
-All planning applications and appeals out in the DA are adhered to. will have to be judged against National Policy.
-Ensure that colleagues in development management are prepared and provide support with PPW.
-The publication of revised planning guidance by the Assembly Government Changes needed to the content of the LDP Ensure that the WG legislative programme is followed through the plan preparation and that the LDP is in general conformity with WG policy.
-Liaise with WG colleagues throughout the LDP preparation process.
-A reduction in the resources and budget available for the project Timetable slippage Ensure there is corporate support for the delivery of the LDP.
-Consider additional resources available from the wider division Any inability of Service Areas to provide Timetable slippage Liaise with colleagues throughout the plan
+Risk Potential Risk Mitigation

+No plan coverage after the There will be a period of Ensuring the timetable set

+expiry of the current LDP time when there will be no out in the DA are adhered

+in December 2021 LDP in place.
+All planning to.

+applications and appeals

+will have to be judged Ensure that colleagues in

+against National Policy. development

+management are prepared and provide

+support with PPW.

+The publication of revised Changes needed to the Ensure that the WG

+planning guidance content of the LDP legislative programme is

+by the Assembly followed through the plan

+Government preparation and that the LDP is in general

+LDP is in general conformity with WG policy.

+comornity with WG policy.

+Liaise with WG colleagues

+throughout the LDP

+preparation process.

+A reduction in the Timetable slippage Ensure there is corporate

+resources and budget support for the delivery of

+available for the project the LDP.

+Consider additional

+resources available from

+the wider division

+Any inability of Service Timetable slippage Liaise with colleagues

+Areas to provide throughout the plan